 Handling Defeat

-Sometimes what God permits in our lives does not make sense.
-Many of us have experienced it; we try to live with integrity and righteousness before the LORD, yet God, for some unknown reason, allows us to experience adversity and failure.
-We are confused and wonder, What happened?
-Where is God?
+Sometimes, what God permits in our lives makes little sense.
+Many of us have experienced it; we try to do what is right before the LORD, yet God, for some unknown reason, allows us to experience adversity and failure.
+We're confused and wonder, What happened?
+Where's God?
 King David felt like that.

 What do we do when we suffer defeat?
 What can we learn from David?